Case Studies

 You can create a video with our AI animation generator or AI video generator, as well.
 Here’s how:

-Once you’re happy with the outline and customizations, click the “Do Magic” button.
-The AI will generate your video using the provided outline or script, bringing your content to life in just a few moments.
+This is where you choose the speaker and the visual style to fit your preferences.
+Once you’re happy with the customizations, click the “Do Magic” button.
+The AI will generate your video using the provided script, bringing your content to life in just a few moments.

 The great thing about tutorial videos is that they can cover virtually any topic imaginable.
 From product demonstrations to software tutorials, these videos can help you both teach and learn.
 Let’s take a closer look at some of the most common types of tutorial videos.